apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/CentralizedCacheManagement.md

     The percentage of the Java heap which we will allocate to the cached blocks map.
 The cached blocks map is a hash map which uses chained hashing.
 Smaller maps may be accessed more slowly if the number of cached blocks is large; larger maps will consume more memory.
 The default is 0.25 percent.

+*   dfs.namenode.caching.enabled

+    This parameter can be used to enable/disable the centralized caching in NameNode.
+When centralized caching is disabled, NameNode will not process cache reports or store information about block cache locations on the cluster.
+Note that NameNode will continute to store the path based cache locations in the file-system metadata, even though it will not act on this information until the caching is enabled.
+The default value for this parameter is true (i.e. centralized caching is enabled).

 ### OS Limits

 If you get the error "Cannot start datanode because the configured max locked memory size... is more than the datanode's available RLIMIT\_MEMLOCK ulimit," that means that the operating system is imposing a lower limit on the amount of memory that you can lock than what you have configured.
 To fix this, you must adjust the ulimit -l value that the DataNode runs with.
 Usually, this value is configured in `/etc/security/limits.conf`.
 However, it will vary depending on what operating system and distribution you are using.